Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 2. Opiates, opioids, and substitution treatments

-Examples of concerned medications
+Examples of relevant medications

 • Morphine: Skenan®, Moscontin®

-• Codeine: codeine-containing medicines, prescription only
+• Codeine: codeine medications, prescription only

 • Tramadol: Topalgic®, Contramal® and generics